Jair Toledo

-Jorge Jair Toledo Bravo (born 22 June 1996) is a Peruvian footballer who plays as a right-back for Peruvian Primera División side Ayacucho FC.
+Jorge Jair Toledo Bravo (born 22 June 1996) is a Peruvian footballer who plays as a right-back for Peruvian Primera División side Juan Pablo II.

 Club career

 Melgar

 After good performances in the 2016 U-20 Copa Libertadores, Toledo was promoted to FBC Melgar's first team for the 2017 season.
 He got his official debut for Melgar in the Peruvian Primera División on 5 March 2017 against Sport Rosario.
 He made 10 appearances for Melgar before he left the club at the end of the year.